lowRISC/opentitan/doc/ug/getting_started_verilator.md

 $ cd $REPO_TOP
 $ fusesoc --cores-root . run --flag=fileset_top --target=sim --setup --build lowrisc:dv:chip_verilator_sim
 ```
-The fsel_top flag used above is specific to the OpenTitan project to select the correct fileset.

 Then we need to build software to run on the simulated system.
 There are 3 memory types: ROM, RAM and Flash.